 Graduate Assistantships

-Graduate assistantships are available for matriculated, degree-seeking, graduate students.
+Graduate assistantships are available for matriculated, degree-seeking, graduate students who are not enrolled in accelerated online programs.
 For information and an application, call the Graduate Office at 508-929-8127 or visit www.worcester.edu/graduate-assistantships/.